-Eileen Morgan Johnson
+Eileen Morgan Johnson, CAE

-Eileen Morgan Johnson is a partner at Whiteford, Taylor & Preston, LLP, in Washington, DC.
+Eileen Morgan Johnson, CAE, is a partner with Whiteford, Taylor & Preston LLP, in Washington, DC.
 She is cochair of the firm’s Associations, Nonprofits, and Political Organizations Section.

 From standing and ad hoc committees to task forces and advisory councils, a board accomplishes its work through a variety of smaller groups.
 Associations need to regularly evaluate their existing committee structure and be ready to adjust it based on the organization’s changing governance needs.